TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorsqlpodoesnotexist.md

 # Error UserErrorSQLPODoesNotExist

 <!--issueDescription-->
-We have identified that your backup operation failed because SQL database does not exist.
+We have identified that your backup operation failed because the SQL database does not exist.
 <!--/issueDescription-->

 ## **Recommended Steps**

-To resolve this issue follow the steps listed in this [article](https://aka.ms/AB-usererrorsqlpodoesnotexist).
+* To resolve this issue, follow the steps listed in this [article](https://aka.ms/AB-usererrorsqlpodoesnotexist)